runo-98112/ender_recipe_mod/README.md

-# ender_recipe_mod
+# ender_recipe
-A simple Minecraft mod that adds logical vanilla crafting recipes for Blaze Rods and Ender Pearls.
+A simple Minecraft mod and addon that adds logical vanilla crafting recipes for Blaze Rods and Ender Pearls.

 ---